A VTG state that indicates that the SIP (unicast) line or multicast line is fully operational. The PTT and volume indicators appear highlighted.

 Cisco enables the Cisco Hoot 'n' Holler feature in specific Cisco IOS versions.

 A VTG that is stored for use.
-The Cisco IPICS server stores inactive VTGs with the information that you enter so that they can be automatically activated by a policy or manually activated by a dispatcher.
+The Cisco IPICS server stores inactive VTGs so that they can be automatically activated by a policy or manually activated by a dispatcher.

 incident management framework